donte5405/GODOG/README.md

 #### 2. Private Field Mangler
 This GDScript macro indentifies any labels that the user want it to be private fields, this help complicating source restoration even more, but also introduces a phenomenon where it causes errors if the field is accessed outside of a script file.

-You don't need to add private labels for function parameters and local variables.
-They'll be automatically generated.
+You don't need to add private labels for function parameters and local variables (`var` in function bodies).
+They'll be automatically recognised and mangled.

 ```gdscript
 #GODOG_PRIVATE:_velocity